jethornton/flexgui/docs/source/ini.rst

 File Extensions
 ---------------

-The keyboard file selector defaults to `.ngc` (any case) to specify extensions add EXTENSIONS with the g code extensions seperated by a comma.
+The keyboard file dialog defaults to `*.ngc` (any case) to specify the G code extensions you want the file dialog to use add EXTENSIONS with the g code extensions seperated by a comma.
 The extensions must be in the form `*.ext` with the asterisk and dot.
 ::

 	EXTENSIONS = *.nc, *.gcode, *.ngc, *.NGC